Library of Glissant Studies

 Michel Mingote (Université de Minas Gerais, Brasil)

-Emily O'Dell (Louisiana State University, USA)
+Emily O'Dell (University of Arkansas, USA)

 Christine Raguet (Université Paris 3 Sorbonne Nouvelle, France)